Hero image

 THE COMPETITION

-We are excited to be working with CVP for the second time to bring you Stories in Motion, a short film competition for young content creators, filmmakers and cinematographers.
+Working together with CVP, Stories in Motion is a short film competition for young content creators, filmmakers and cinematographers.

 At a glance: